ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a brain tumor. Use the

 This section explains the types of treatments that are the standard of care for a brain tumor.
 “Standard of care” means the best treatments known.
 When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Clinical trials are an option to consider for treatment and care for all types of brain tumors.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In brain tumor care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatment.
 This is called a multidisciplinary team.
-Your care team may include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, rehabilitation specialists, and others.
+Your care team may include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, rehabilitation specialists, and others.
 It is important to have a care team that specializes in caring for people with a brain tumor, which may mean talking with medical professionals beyond your local area to help with diagnosis and treatment planning.

 Descriptions of the common types of treatments used for a brain tumor are listed below.
 Your care plan may also include treatment for symptoms and side effects, an important part of your medical care.

 Treatment options and recommendations depend on several factors:

 The size, type, and grade of the tumor

 Whether the tumor is putting pressure on vital parts of the brain

 If the tumor has spread to other parts of the CNS or body